 When you start to learn how to read your astrological chart, you’ll need to understand the meaning and purpose of the astrological houses, so that you can accurately read the charts.
-And to help you along, we’ve included all of the basics right here.
+And to help you along, we’ve included all of the basics right here and also the 12 Astrological Houses and Birth Chart.

 The Rotation Of The Houses